Creating Vuser scripts or unit tests in external IDEs

 These add-ins are provided in Additional Components folder of your LoadRunner installation package.
 Be sure to select the correct Visual Studio add-in for your version of Visual Studio.

-Once you install the basic IDE add-in, you can create a new VuGen script within Visual Studio.
-Alternatively, you can begin developing your script in VuGen.
-If, while developing a script in VuGen, you realize that you need to the capabilities of your native environment, the Open in Visual Studio or Open in Eclipse button opens the script in the respective application.
+You can either create a new VuGen script within the IDE environment, or begin developing your script in VuGen.
+If, while developing a script in VuGen, you need the capabilities of your native environment, the Open in Visual Studio or Open in Eclipse button opens the script in the respective application.
 This requires you to have first installed the basic Visual Studio IDE add-in.
 (For Eclipse, VuGen automatically installs the add-in the first time you choose Open in Eclipse).
-For details, see Debugging .NET Vuser Scripts or Edit and Run Scripts in Eclipse.
+For details, see Debugging .NET Vuser Scripts or Edit and Run Scripts in Eclipse or IntelliJ.

-When working in Visual Studio or Eclipse, the complete VuGen API is available from the Object browser.
+When working in the IDE environment, the complete VuGen API is available from the Object browser or editor.
 For information about each of the Vuser functions that you can use when programming your script, see the Function Reference.